JosephBmbs/holbertonschool-web-development/README.md

 </p>

-Welcome to my first repo for the Full Stack Web Development Specialization!
+Welcome to **My First Repo** for the Full Stack Web Development Specialization!
 This comprehensive program spans three trimesters, guiding through an immersive journey in the diverse realms of front-end and back-end technologies.

 ## **Why This Specialization?**